sreachtools/sreachtools-website/_docs/src/helperFunctions/getBsetWithProb/index.md

   threshold [0,1] that the optimal bounded set (\theta^\ast Polytope(A,b))
   must have the probability of occurence.

+  The polytope computed is guaranteed to have a probability no smaller than the specified threshold.
+The guarantee is probabilistic (via Hoeffding inequality or a confidence interval estimate).

   This problem is solved using an equivalent single-variable convex optimization problem in